-At Week 16, subjects receiving placebo will be switched in a blinded manner to BMS-986165 6 mg QD.
-Subjects who are randomized to BMS-986165 6 mg QD or apremilast 30 mg BID will continue their current dose through Week 52.
+At Week 16, subjects randomized to placebo from screening through the Week 16 visit will be switched to BMS-986165 6 mg QD through Week 52 in a blinded manner, so that subjects who had been randomized to placebo will not know if they had been randomized to BMS-986165 or to placebo post-screening.
+Subjects randomized to BMS-986165 6 mg QD will continue their current dose through Week 52.

-At Week 24, subjects originally randomized to apremilast 30 mg BID who do not achieve PASI 50 response will be switched in a blinded manner to BMS-986165 6 mg QD; those who achieve PASI 50 response will continue to receive their current regimen through Week 52.
-A subject with sPGA $\geq 3$ at Week 24 may be treated with restricted topical medications, such as topical high potency corticosteroids (WHO Classes I-V), only at this time point at the discretion of the investigator.
+At Week 24, a subject with sPGA ≥ 3 may be treated with restricted topical medications, such as topical high potency corticosteroids (WHO Classes I-V) but only at this time point and at the discretion of the investigator.
+This treatment may be continued through end of study.

-Subjects who discontinue study treatment early should remain in the study for protocol-specified procedures (Please refer to Section 7.1 for more details).
-Those completing 52 weeks of treatment will be offered the opportunity to roll over to a separate long-term extension study ( $\geq 2$ years) and be treated with open-label BMS-986165 6 mg QD.
+Subjects who discontinue study treatment early are expected to remain in the study for continued follow-up until Week 52.

+Subjects completing 52 weeks of treatment may be eligible to roll over to a separate long-term extension study and be treated with open-label BMS-986165 6 mg QD.